-- August (January for Spring Start) - Attend first-year orientation session (includes part-time and full-time students) - Identifies and explains resources available through CSO. - Helps plan steps to prepare you for law school and professional development.
+August (January for Spring Start)

-- Consider specialization vs. general practice: start thinking about what kind of law you are interested in pursuing and what courses excite you. - Specialization: will want to build up documented record of interest and experience in that specialty (e.g., civil rights law, union law, health care law, international law, legal services for the poor, intellectual property, etc.). - General Practice: will want to build up a record of well-rounded experience in traditional areas of law (e.g., business, transactional, litigation, criminal, estate planning, etc.). - Consider which law school and community organizations share your interests, or will expose you to areas of law within your interests so you can learn more about those areas and future career opportunities within those areas.
+- Submit your resume to Director Beneze for a mandatory resume review. - Attend first-year orientation session (includes part-time and full-time students) - Identifies and explains resources available through CSO. - Helps plan steps to prepare you for law school and professional development. - Consider specialization vs. general practice: start thinking about what kind of law you are interested in pursuing and what courses excite you. - Specialization: will want to build up documented record of interest and experience in that specialty (e.g., civil rights law, labor law, health care law, international law, public interest, intellectual property, etc.). - General Practice: will want to build up a record of well-rounded experience in traditional areas of law (e.g., business, transactional, litigation, criminal, estate planning, etc.). - Consider which law school and community organizations share your interests or will expose you to areas of law within your interests so you can learn more about those areas and future career opportunities within those areas.
 This is also a good way to start building relationships for future networking opportunities.